Baladeh, Mazandaran

-Baladeh (بلده) is a city in, and the capital of, Baladeh District of Nur County, Mazandaran province, Iran.
+Baladeh (بلده) is a city in, and the capital of, Baladeh District in Nur County, Mazandaran province, Iran.
 It also serves as the administrative center for Sheykh Fazlolah-e Nuri Rural District.
 Baladeh is on the Nur River.

 Demographics

 Population

 At the time of the 2006 National Census, the city's population was 1,134 in 339 households.
 The following census in 2011 counted 1,037 people in 302 households.
 The 2016 census measured the population of the city as 970 people in 353 households.